 Megazone 23 Part II: Please Tell Me the Secret

 This 1986 sequel (subtitled "Please Tell Me the Secret") is completely different in style to the first part.
 Toshihiro Hirano was again put in charge of the character designs and Yasuomi Umetsu was designing the biker gang.
 But Umetsu also tried drawing his own versions of the main characters for fun.
 Eventually these were submitted to Itano, who liked them so much he decided to ditch Hirano's designs.
 Initially this was not popular with the rest of the staff.
 There were some arguments against changing the designs so radically.
-Umetsu later stated in an interview that he was "protected" from the other staff by Itano, however some of the staff liked the new designs.
+Umetsu later stated in an interview that he was "protected" from the other staff by Itano, however some of the staff did like the new designs.
 In addition Shogo's character has a new voice actor, but Eve's design remains the same.
 The changes were of course criticised by fans of the series.
 Another strange element was the inclusion of a sex scene between Yui and Shogo.
-Although there was a similar scene in the first part, the one contained here is much more explicit, and seemingly quite unimportant to the plot.
-Oddly enough, this scene was only included in the video release of the film and did not appear in the theatrical version.
-Nearly the entire first half of the film is quite slow with little plot, and mostly serves as an introduction to the Trash gang.
-But the only things the biker gang seem to do is smoke cigarettes, drink Heineken beer and listen to Eve Tokimatsuri songs.
+Although there was a similar scene in the first part, the one contained here is much more explicit and was seemingly unimportant to the plot.
+Oddly enough this scene was only included in the video release of the film and did not appear in the theatrical version.
+Nearly the entire first half of the film is quite slow with little plot and mostly serves as an introduction to the Trash gang.
+The only things the biker gang seem to do is smoke cigarettes, drink Heineken beer and listen to Eve Tokimatsuri songs.

 Megazone 23 Part III

 Five hundred years have passed since the core of Megazone 23 landed back on the rejuvenated Earth.
 Humanity is now contained within a city called Eden, itself a Megazone built some one thousand years ago but never launched.
-But unlike it's namesake, Eden is seemingly not a great place to live.
-Suicides are up, and groups of people called "Net Jackers" constantly disrupt the Datanet, a system which controls every aspect of the citizens of Eden.
-The Datanet is owned and operated by a corporation named E=X, who are led by a mysterious man called Bishop Won Dai, and act like their company is a government.
+But unlike it's namesake Eden is seemingly not a great place to live.
+Suicides are on the rise and groups of people called "Net Jackers" constantly disrupt the Datanet, a system which controls every aspect of the citizens of Eden.
+The Datanet is owned and operated by a corporation named E=X, who are led by a mysterious man called Bishop Won Dai who act like their company is a government.
 Game master and part time hacker Eji Tanaka, gives up his slacker life to join E=X. But after meeting a girl named Ryo, Eji gets caught up in conspiracy by game maker Orange to bring down E=X and Bishop Won Dai's frightening vision for Eden.
 The future of humanity may lie in Eji's hands, as well as the virtual idol Eve Tokimatsuri, who is more than just a simple idol.

 In 1989, Victor decided to resurrect the "Megazone 23" franchise, some three years after the second part in the series.
 Shinji Amaraki, who designed and created the original Garland in the first part of "Megazone 23" was given directorial duties along with Kenichi Yatagai.
 Creator Noboru Ishiguro had absolutely no involvement in the production.
 In early production meetings with Victor, Amaraki suggested that he wanted to make the third part a "cyberpunk anime".
 Amaraki had previously worked on the original "Bubblegum Crisis" OVA series, one of the definitive cyberpunk anime and the influence of that series can be clearly seen in "Megazone 23 Part III".